ajh1143/Decision_Tree_Classifier/README.md

 <img src="https://github.com/ajh1143/ajh1143.github.io/blob/master/Images/DTC/tree_anatomy.jpeg" class="inline"/><br>
 `Source: Data Structure Tree Diagram - artbattlesu.com`

 Unlike common linear data structures, like `lists` and `arrays`, a `Tree` is a non-linear, hierarchical method of storing/modeling data.
-Visually, you can picture an evolutionary tree, a `document object model (DOM)` from HTML, or even a flow chart of a company hierarchy.
+Visually, you can picture an evolutionary tree, a `document object model (DOM)` from HTML, or even a company's organizational flowchart.

 In contrast to a biological tree originating of kingdom plantae, the data structure tree has a simple anatomy: